numba/numba/docs/source/extending/overloading-guide.rst

         AssertionError: 36 != 35

   This is caused because some exceptions leak references.
 Ideally, you will place all exception testing in a separate test method and then add a call to ``self.disable_leak_check()`` to disable the leak-check.

-* For many of the functions that are available in Numpy, there are corresponding methods defined on the numpy array type.
+* For many of the functions that are available in NumPy, there are corresponding methods defined on the NumPy array type.
 For example, the function ``repeat`` is available in two flavours.

   .. code:: python

         import numpy as np
         a = np.arange(10)